facelessuser/coloraide/docs/src/markdown/compositing.md

 other.

 ColorAide implements both alpha compositing and blending as described in the [Compositing and Blending Level 1][compositing-level-1] specification.
+Some support for [Compositing Level 2][compositing-level-2] is also implemented, but should be considerd experimental.

 Alpha composting is based on [Porter Duff compositing][porter-duff].
 By default, the `layer` method is used to layer colors on top of each other applying the appropriate compositing, using the `normal` blend mode and the `source-over` Porter Duff operator by default.

 /// tip
 The compositing function does not currently manage gamut mapping, so it is recommended to ensure your colors are within